 Ana elbowed him in the side.
 “Damien.
 No one was going to bet against Sebastien again after what happened last time.”

 Damien held his chin in his hand, frowning thoughtfully as he looked Sebastien up and down.
 “Not necessarily.
 He just needs to be up against an opponent no one thinks he can beat…”

 “And then what if he loses?
-Why don’t you just stick with the winnings you already have and be content?”
+Why don’t you just enjoy the winnings you already have and be content?”

 “Sebastien definitely won’t lose,” Damien said.

 “How can you know that?
 He’s in the most difficult bracket, against students from upper terms…”